On-Campus Life

 Cleary Alumni & Friends Center

-• Student Philanthropy Council - undergraduate volunteer organization promoting a culture of philanthropy at UWL
+• Student Philanthropy Council - Undergraduate student club promotes a culture of philanthropy at UWL.

-• Hosting Caps Off to Commencement - your one-stop shop for all of your commencement needs and hosted every semester at Cleary Alumni & Friends Center
+• Caps Off to Commencement - This is a one-stop shop for soon-to-be graduates.
+Each semester, this event is hosted at the Cleary Alumni & Friends Center to provide future alumni with all their commencement and resource needs.

 We know you are only a student for a short time, but you will be an alum for a lifetime.
 Once you move-on from UWL, we hope you will come home and visit!